Jonathan Strange & Mr Norrell: Volume II: Jonathan Strange

 In 1809, Strange learns of Mr Norrell and travels to London to meet him.
 They immediately clash over the importance of John Uskglass (the legendary Raven King) to English magic.
 Strange argues that "without the Raven King there would be no magic and no magicians" while Norrell retorts that the Raven King abandoned England and should be forgotten.
 Despite their differing opinions and temperaments, Norrell acknowledges Strange's magical ability and takes him on as a pupil, but deliberately keeps some knowledge from him.

 The Stranges become a popular couple in London.
 Lady Pole and Strange's wife, Arabella, become friends; during a visit, Arabella meets the Gentleman with the Thistledown Hair, whom she assumes is a relative of the Poles.
 The Cabinet ministers find Strange easier to deal with than Norrell, so they send him to assist the Duke of Wellington on his Peninsular Campaign.
 For over a year, Strange helps the army: he creates roads, moves towns, and makes dead men speak.
-After he returns, he fails to cure George III's madness, but manages to save him from the Gentleman with the Thistledown Hair, who is determined to make Black the king in his place.
-On Napoleon's escape from Elba and return to power, Strange goes back to the assistance of Wellington helping defeat Napoleon and the French at the horrific Battle of Waterloo.
+After he returns, he fails to cure George III's madness, but manages to save him from the Gentleman with the Thistledown Hair, who is determined to make Black king in his place.
+On Napoleon's escape from Elba and return to power, Strange re-enters Wellington's service, helping defeat Napoleon and the French at the Battle of Waterloo.

-Upon returning to England, Strange finds that Drawlight has been stealing money from English citizens with prospects of fulfilling their wishes through Strange's magic.
+Upon returning to England, Strange finds that Drawlight has been defrauding English citizens of their money by promising to fulfil their wishes through Strange's magic.
 Drawlight's schemes are publicized and he is arrested.
 Norrell strongly wishes for him to be hanged for magic-related crimes, but has insufficient political influence.
-Lascelles becomes closer to Norrell, challenging the relationship between Childermass and his master.
+Lascelles becomes closer to Norrell, threatening the relationship between Childermass and his master.

 Frustrated with being Norrell's pupil, Strange pens a scathing review of a book outlining Norrell's theories on modern magic; in particular, Strange challenges Norrell's views of the Raven King.
 The English public splits into "Norrellites" and "Strangites".
 Norrell confides to Strange that he wasted years attempting to summon the Raven King, but Strange disagrees that the effort is futile; the two agree to part company, although not without regret.
 Strange returns home and works on his own book, The History and Practice of English Magic.
 Arabella goes missing, then suddenly reappears, sick and weak.
 Three days later she dies.